Rajpratik71/Mininet-wiki/Introduction-to-Mininet-2.0.md

-Bob Lantz, Nikhil Handigol, Brandon Heller, Vimal Jeyakumar
+by Bob Lantz, Nikhil Handigol, Brandon Heller, and Vimal Jeyakumar

 This document is meant to give you a brief sense of what Mininet is and how it works, including a basic introduction to Mininet's